Scaling Continual Learning to 300+ Tasks with Bi-Level Routing Mixture-of-Experts: Introduction

 Given the preceding considerations, we propose $\mathbf{CaRE}$, a scalable $\mathbf{C}$ontinual Le$\mathbf{a}$rner featuring a novel Bi-Level $\mathbf{R}$outing Mixture-of-$\mathbf{E}$xperts (BR-MoE) mechanism.
 As the core of CaRE, BR-MoE learns a triplet of parameter-efficient, task-specific components at each incremental step: a class perceptron, a router network, and an adapter.
 As shown in Figure~\ref{fig:moe}, BR-MoE adopts a bi-level routing mechanism comprising a dynamic router selection stage and a subsequent dynamic expert routing stage.
 In the first stage, an input feature is fed into every task-specific class perceptron to produce semantic guidance, which is then used to select Top-\textbf{M} task-specific router networks.
 In the second stage, each selected router network generates dynamic gating coefficients, the Top-\textbf{K} of which activate and aggregate the corresponding task-specific adapter experts, yielding a refined output feature.
 This design encourages the model to not only maintain task-specific knowledge, but also dynamically retrieve and reuse relevant knowledge from all learned tasks, thereby producing both discriminative and comprehensive feature representations.
 By equipping each intermediate layer with BR-MoE, the continual learner can dynamically make local routing decisions that improve the overall performance during incremental adaptation.

-To enable more challenging evaluations involving hundreds of tasks, we introduce a new evaluation protocol based on the OmniBenchmark-V2 dataset \cite{zhang2022omnibench}.
-In practice, we employ a subset that contains 1,000 classes with around 190,000 images spanning 21 visual realms, facilitating comprehensive long task sequence evaluations.
+To address the absence of a suitable benchmark for evaluating CIL methods on long task sequences, we introduce a challenging dataset named OmniBenchmark-1K, curated from the OmniBenchmark-V2 dataset~\cite{zhang2022omnibench}.
+OmniBenchmark-1K contains 1,000 classes with around 190,000 images spanning 21 visual realms, facilitating comprehensive long-sequence evaluations.

 We evaluate CaRE through extensive experiments on a variety of datasets.
-As shown in Figure~\ref{fig:acc_plt}, CaRE delivers impressive performance improvements over other strong PTM-based CIL methods in long-sequence evaluations using OmniBenchmark-V2 (from 100 to 301 tasks).
+As shown in Figure~\ref{fig:acc_plt}, CaRE delivers impressive performance improvements over other strong PTM-based CIL methods in long-sequence evaluations using OmniBenchmark-1K (from 100 to 301 tasks).
 For example, at 100 tasks, CaRE surpasses strong baselines such as TUNA~\cite{wang2025tuna} by 8.23\% in last accuracy ($\mathcal{A_B}$).
-At 151 tasks, our method outperforms MIN~\cite{jiang2025mixture} by 8.88\% in $\mathcal{A_B}$.
+At 151 tasks, our method outperforms MIN~\cite{jiang2025mixture} by 8.68\% in $\mathcal{A_B}$.
 At 200 tasks, CaRE exceeds APER-Adapter \cite{zhou2025aper} by 5.93\% in $\mathcal{A_B}$.
 Even when given a very long sequence of 301 tasks, CaRE still yields significant gains over all considered baselines.
 Meanwhile, as shown in Table~\ref{tab:short_eval}, CaRE also retains a clear advantage on several classical datasets such as ImageNet-R~\cite{imagenet-R} and ImageNet-A~\cite{imagenet-A} in short-sequence settings (e.g., 5-20 tasks).
-We hope that both the CaRE continual learner and the new evaluation protocol will help advance research in the CL community.
+We hope that both the CaRE continual learner and the OmniBenchmark-1K dataset will help advance research in the CL community.